CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 * Starting the pump should be indicated automatically (eg by the caretaker or the building service).
 * The function of pump and switch should be tested regularly.
 * The pressure line of the pump must not be connected to a sewage pipe in the immediate vicinity.
 In the event of a leak in this line, the pump would only pump the water "in a circle".
 To prevent water z.
 If, for example, heavy rain enters the building from the outside, the condition of the site drainage must also be checked and, if necessary, repaired.
-If the location or the profile of the property involves special risks to the building due to surface water, the installation of special water protection doors may be considered.
+If the location or profile of the property involves special risks to the building due to surface water, the installation of special water protection doors may be considered.

 #### INF.1.M25 Suitable location selection [Institutional Management] (A)

-When selecting and planning the location where a building is to be rented or created, it is advisable to take account not only of the usual aspects such as space requirements and costs, but also of environmental conditions that influence information security:
+When selecting and planning the location where a building is to be rented or created, it is advisable to take account not only of the usual aspects such as space requirements and costs, but also of environmental conditions that have an impact on information security:

 * In connection with weaknesses in the building fabric, it can come to disruptions of the IT by shaking close traffic routes (road, rail, subway).
 * Buildings located directly on major traffic routes (railways, motorways, main roads, airports) can be damaged by accidents.